apache/lucene/lucene/MIGRATE.md

 Except for a few exceptions, almost all normalizer and stemmer classes are now package private.
 If your code depends on constants defined in them, copy the constant values and re-define them in your code.

+### LongRangeFacetCounts / DoubleRangeFacetCounts #getTopChildren behavior change (LUCENE-10614)

+The behavior of `LongRangeFacetCounts`/`DoubleRangeFacetCounts` `#getTopChildren` actually returns the top-n ranges ordered by count from 10.0 onwards (as described in the `Facets` API) instead of returning all ranges ordered by constructor-specified range order.
+The pre-existing behavior in 9.x and earlier can be retained by migrating to the new `Facets#getAllChildren` API (LUCENE-10550).

 ## Migration from Lucene 9.0 to Lucene 9.1

 ### Test framework package migration and module (LUCENE-10301)